The Scaled Agile story

 Fast-forward to now

 Today, SAFe is in its fourth iteration and has been adopted by 70 percent of the Fortune 100.
-More than 130,000 practitioners have been trained and certified through a role-based curriculum that features seven different SAFe certifications, and there’s even an annual SAFe Summit that hundreds now trek to every year.
+More than 450,000 practitioners have been trained and certified through a role-based curriculum that features 10 different SAFe certifications, and there’s even an annual SAFe Summit that hundreds now trek to every year.

 Because we can’t do this alone, we established a partner program, the Scaled Agile Partner Network.
-It represents more than 130 world-class service and tooling companies who are in high demand as they help the world’s biggest brands adopt and implement the Framework.
+It represents more than 230 world-class transformation and platform companies who are in high demand as they help the world’s biggest brands adopt and implement the Framework.

 We owe a huge thanks to our community for joining us on this awesome journey, and we hope that you’ll continue to be a part of our story as we grow and evolve the Framework for years to come.